The anatomy of Sin

 A poll conducted in 2012 found that 74% of the population of the UK consider the seven deadly sins to be outdated and redundant.
 In their place the 2,000 respondents cited racism, domestic violence, terrorism, bullying, tax evasion, bigotry and binge drinking as the ultimate in temporal wickedness.
 So what happened to pride, envy, wrath, sloth, avarice, gluttony and lust?
 Are we now so virtuous that these historical vices no longer tempt us?
 Probably not, as 86% of the respondents admitted to committing at least one of the classical sins, and almost half confessed to the sin of envy.
 A previous study conducted in 2009 found that the most common deadly sin admitted to by men was lust.
 No surprises there, then!
 The ladies, on the other hand, being made of "sugar and spice and all things nice," confessed that their greatest sin was pride.
 This is interesting as pride was called the "first peer and president of hell" by Daniel Defoe.
 Do I hear sotto voce murmurs of "cherchez la femme"?
 So the Christian Church would have us believe since the doctrine of original sin is founded on the transgression of Eve which resulted in Adam being kicked out of Paradise.
 I was highly sceptical of the Church's literal interpretation of this episode in Genesis when I encountered it at the tender age of twelve.
 I simply didn't buy a devious snake seducing the supposed mother of mankind.

-As I grew older I realized it was an allegory, and that far from being a somewhat distracted damsel partial to a tempting pippin within easy reach, Eve was actually the saviour of us all.
-With this realization came the heretical notion that Adam was a cowardly simpleton who dobbed in his wife to the Head Gardener.
+As I grew older I realised it was an allegory, and that far from being a somewhat distracted damsel partial to a tempting pippin within easy reach, Eve was actually the saviour of us all.
+With this realisation came the heretical notion that Adam was a cowardly simpleton who dobbed in his wife to the Head Gardener.
 In doing so he condemned the inferior sex (yes, I mean you, my male readers!) to a seemingly endless series of incarnations on what some have called a 'prison planet' and Shakespeare called "this great stage of fools."
 If only Adam had listened to his wife and had the backbone to defy the so-called 'Lord' God we might all have remained in the Garden of Eden forever.
 But as my youngest daughter is fond of telling me, "women make mistakes; it takes a man to turn them into a complete catastrophe!"
 What has this to do with the doctrine of original sin?
 I will come to that in good time.
 Meanwhile, what is sin?
 When and where was it first codified and by whom, and why?

 I firmly believe it was a clever priest who first invented sin.
 I base this on the earliest history of mankind recounted by such eminent scholars as Dr E. V. Kenealy in the Book of Fo.
 The authors of this website were clearly referring to this much-neglected masterpiece when they suggested that it was also a priest who was responsible for the doctrine of Karma in their investigation of this misunderstood law.
 Perhaps they were one and the same individual; it wouldn't surprise me.
 Kenealy describes how the first races of man lived in harmony and peace, both among themselves, and in relation to the natural world.
 "But then contests arose, and the great began to oppress the feeble; and brute strength was seen to overawe justice," writes Kenealy.
 "And certain artful men set themselves up as the sole ministers of public prayer.
 The strong hand governed all things, and the cunning head made a slave of the strong hand."
 From here it was a small step to rebrand wrongdoing as 'sin' and declare that only a priest — appointed to this task by God himself — could forgive the sinner and assure his or her salvation.